 Family members and close friends can be great support for you but sometimes they need a bit of help too.
 Did you know that family members can access help in several ways?
 Including:

-• NSWPF Family Support Coordinator (ask your IMA for further information or call the Family Support Coordinator on Tel: (02) 9285 3848 during normal business hours)
+• NSWPF Family Support Officer - ask your Career Transition Officer for further information or call the Family Support Officer on Tel: 1800 803 040 during normal business hours).

-• NSWPF Employee Assistance Program (up to 6 sessions with a counsellor free of charge for family members of current/recently transitioned employees)
+• NSWPF Employee Assistance Program - up to 6 sessions with a counsellor free of charge for family members of current and recently transitioned employees.

 What options do I have for the future?